greenelab/deep-review/sections/04_study.md

 conditional adversarial autoencoder allows for a probabilistic interpretation of cell and nuclear morphology and structure localization from fluorescence images.
 The proposed model is able to generalize well to a wide range of subcellular localizations.
-The generative nature of the model allows it to produce high quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
+The generative nature of the model allows it to produce high-quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
 Notably, this approach reduces the modeling time by omitting the subcellular structure segmentation step.